-The Partial Scholarship is available to incoming freshmen from high school who have at least 3.00 GPA on a 4.00 grading scale, along with an 18 ACT score or an 800 SAT score.
+The Partial Scholarship is available to incoming first-year students from high school who have at least 3.00 GPA on a 4.00 grading scale, along with an 18 ACT score oran 800 SAT score.
 Graduates of community college must have a 3.50 GPA.
 There are varying amounts (\$1,000.00-\$5,000.00) given for this award.
-This scholarship may be renewable each year for four years (two years for transfer students) as long as the student maintains a 3.00 GPA for \$1,000.00-\$2,500.00, and 3.20 GPA for \$3,000.00-\$5,000.00.
+This scholarship may be renewable each year for four years (two years for transferstudents) as long as the student maintains a 3.00 GPA for \$1,000.00-\$2,500.00, and 3.20 GPA for \$3,000.00-\$5,000.00.

-To apply for the above academic scholarships, a student must submit the following documents: Admission Application, Official High School Transcript, ACT or SAT score(s), Complete FAFSA, and immunization records.
-These scholarships are highly competitive and are limited in availability.
-The candidates are chosen through an Admissions Committee and are notified in writing by June 30.
+To apply for the above academic scholarships, a student must submit thefollowing documents: Admission Application, Official High School Transcript, ACT or SAT score(s), Complete FAFSA, and immunization records.
+Thesescholarships are highly competitive and are limited in availability.
+Thecandidates are chosen through an Admissions Committee and are notified inwriting by June 30.

-Scholarships are awarded on the basis of high school record, promise to profession, citizenship, and need.
-Renewal of scholarship awards is contingent upon academic achievement at the College.
+Scholarships are awarded on the basis of high school record, promise toprofession, citizenship, and need.
+Renewal of scholarship awards is contingentupon academic achievement at the College.